As we head into the NHL trade deadline on Feb. 25, remember that the fortunes of teams can change in a blink during the regular season.

 Contract: $1.75 million AAV, UFA this summer, no trade protection

-The Carolina surge up the standings might not affect Ferland's availability, as it comes down to economics.
-When the Hurricanes added Nino Niederreiter at $5.25 million annually through 2022, that made his future all the more murky.
-Ferland is a physical winger with offensive pop, and he is a pain in the kiester to play against.
-With that upside and that cap hit, it's hard to imagine the Canes won't pull a low first-rounder out of a thirsty contender for him.
+The Hurricanes' surge up the standings might not affect Ferland's availability, as it comes down to economics.
+When the Hurricanes added Nino Niederreiter at $5.25 million annually through 2022, it made his future all the more murky.
+Ferland is a physical winger with offensive pop, and he is a pain to play against.
+With that upside and that cap hit, it's hard to imagine that the Canes won't pull a low first-rounder out of a contender for him.

 Marcus Johansson, LW/RW, New Jersey Devils